thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 In its first year, the network grew to over 600 establishments and 2,300 "selected members", each paying an annual fee of Rs.
 30 for a single itemised bill a month.[^diners-1961-ad] Like its American parent, the Indian card was a **charge card** focused on Travel & Entertainment (airline tickets, hotel rooms, restaurant bills etc.)

+Signing up establishments took some guile.
+Kali Mody's son, **Jim (Jamshed)**, was roped in to get some female students from St Xavier's College to visit textile showrooms and shops posing as buyers, asking to see numerous materials.
+Then, before asking the salesperson to cut the cloth, the girls would inquire, _"Do you accept Diners Club cards?"_ The response invariably was, _"What is that?"_ The fear of losing substantial sales prompted some to accept the card.
+In return for the students' efforts, Jim would treat them to dinner at a restaurant.[^kali-mody-friends]

+#### Privilege for the miniscule elite
 The card was a symbol of privilege, entirely divorced from the financial realities of most people.
 In 1960, monthly per capita income in India was just Rs.
-25 [IMF](https://www.elibrary.imf.org/view/journals/024/1962/003/article-A005-en.xml), while more than half of the country’s population lived below the poverty line.
-[V. M. Dandekar & N. Rath (1971)](https://books.google.co.in/books/about/Poverty_in_India.html?id=ePQtAAAAMAAJ)
+25[^IMF-1960], while more than half of the country’s population lived below the poverty line.[^india-poverty-1960]

 Against such widespread poverty, the very existence of credit cards feels absurd.
 The Rs.
 30 annual fee was **more than the monthly income** of an average Indian!
 It is clear that the card was intended for an exceptionally small and affluent segment of the population.